Join our upcoming Incentive Planning webinar on December 12. Register now.

 What Charlie Munger taught us about the benefits of incentive pay

-Charlie Munger is a billionaire American businessman, former real estate attorney, and billionaire investor.
+Charlie Munger is an American businessman, former real estate attorney, and billionaire investor.
 He is vice chairman of Berkshire Hathaway (you know, Warren Buffett’s company).

 He knows a thing or two about the benefits of incentive pay and behavioral economics.